xiaabdfe/bdfepush/docs/guide-4.md

 ### Weapons
 First, check if the boss self buffs.
 If so, insert **Dispel** bow. **Weakness** is important to bring out party DPS.
 Then, consider Stat-down, Slow, Slowcast to improve party survival.
 Finally, **Debuff Extension** bow is very helpful to ensure that the debuffs stay on, especially if there's a knight who uses taunt.

 **Choice of Auto**: Bows that inflict poison are usually preferred.
 While a majority of the bows offer similar BP and speed, bows that offer 5 BP per auto are top choice, such as King's, Space Military and Anchemical.
 Otherwise, bows with faster autos are usually chosen.

 The current most popular set is **Mono Water Set**, with Weakness 3 from Squirrel as the core, then King's bow for Weakness 2, Compass for Slow/Slowcast/Extension, Space Military for stat-down and Watergun for dispel.
 While Weakness 3 is also possible with mono fire set, extension being only on Chaser and Limited bows makes mono water more versatile.
-For Weakness 3 of mono earth set, lack of stat-down and debuff efficiency make them inferior to mono water set.
+For Weakness 3 of mono earth set, lack of stat-down and debuff efficiency make them inferior to mono water set. **Mono Wind Set** is also very well-balanced and powerful but wind Weakness 3 is a limited bow.

 Chaser is good to replace or combine with Weakness if slot available, especially when the DPS is a Black Mage.

+For current meta, it is always better to go mono on bows even when not using any mono effects because of BP and reload reduction from armours.

 ### Armours
 * Hats: BP and reload reduction.